WuTao-CS/CustomCrafter/README.md

 Prepare regularization data
 We provide two ways to obtain regularized image data.
-Because LAION dataset is no longer available, referring to [this](https://github.com/huggingface/diffusers/issues/6880).
 One is to find real images from the LAION dataset as regularization data, but since the LAION dataset is temporarily unavailable(referring to [this](https://github.com/huggingface/diffusers/issues/6880)), it may not work properly.
 The other is to use Stable Diffusion2.1 to generate images as regularization data.